openandclose/tosixinch/docs/options.rst

     (Experimental)

-    When action is ``inspect`` (``--inspect`` is in commandline), the script runs functions this option specifies.
+    When action is ``inspect`` (``--inspect`` is in commandline), the program runs functions this option specifies.

     This is similar to ``extract`` action's ``process``, but ``inspect`` does not do anything before and after